2024 NFL Draft: Top 10 edges

-2024 NFL Draft: Top 10 edges is pick-your-flavor class with Alabama, Penn State lean
+2024 NFL Draft: Top 10 edge rushers are pick-your-flavor class with Alabama, Penn State lean

 With the 2024 NFL Draft approaching, let's take a look at each individual position's rankings.
 Here are the top 10 edge rushers.

-[Nate Tice's NFL Draft top 100 big board ⊥ Top QBs ⊥ Top RBs ⊥ Top WRs ⊥ Top OL]
+[Nate Tice's NFL Draft top 100 big board ⊥ Top QBs ⊥ Top RBs ⊥ Top WRs ⊥ Top OL ⊥ Top CBs]

 1. Dallas Turner, Alabama